Battalion Landing Team 1/1 executes Tactical Recovery of Aircraft and Personnel exercise

-U.S. Marine Corps Sgt.
-Sheldon Adam a squad leader with Bravo Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit (MEU), provides aid to a simulated casualty during a Tactical Recovery of Aircraft and Personnel (TRAP) exercise at Marine Corps Base Camp Pendleton, California, Jan.
+U.S. Marine Corps Cpl.
+Josiah Cabrera a joint terminal attack controller with Bravo Company, Battalion Landing Team 1/1, 11th Marine Expeditionary Unit (MEU), uses a tablet to pull grid coordinates during a Tactical Recovery of Aircraft and Personnel (TRAP) exercise at Marine Corps Base Camp Pendleton, California, Jan.
 26, 2021.
 The exercise consisted of both day and night TRAP scenarios, intended to enhance the 11th MEU’s capability to recover downed personnel or equipment.
 (U.S. Marine Corps photo by Sgt.
 Alexis Flores)

 |Date Taken: